peterbourgon/peter-bourgon-org/src/ok-log/index.md

 It should have a singular focus on containerized microservice workloads.
 And it should be a complete, end-to-end system: forwarders, ingesters, storage, and a way to query.

-The principle use case would be application logs from typical microservices: think debug, info, warn, etc.
+The principal use case would be application logs from typical microservices: think debug, info, warn, etc.
 These are typically high-volume, low-QOS logs, where lower latency (time-to-query) is preferred.
 But, we also want to serve so-called event logs: audit trails, click tracking, and so on.
 These are typically lower volume, high-QOS logs, where higher latency is acceptable.